 Management is responsible for the other information.
-The other information comprises the Board of Directors' report.
+The other information comprises the Report of the Board of Directors, which we obtained prior to the date of this auditors' report, and the remaining sections of the Group's Annual Report is expected to be made available to us after that date.